ojeks31/alx-system_engineering-devops/0x01-shell_permissions/README.md

 0 the current user to the user betty. effective username of the current user the groups the current user is part of
+Changes the owner of the file hello to the user Betty